 Quickstart Guide

 Get started with GENEALOGIX in 5 minutes!
-This guide walks you through creating your first family archive.
+This guide walks you through creating your first family archive from scratch.
+If you'd like to understand the concepts behind GLX first, read the Introduction and Core Concepts.

 What You'll Learn